vipulnaik/diet-exercise-health/notes/2021-09-12-anal-swelling.md

 ## Possible causes and aggravating factors

 * Spicy food from Mehak Indian Cuisine on 2021-09-11, more than usual.
-* Suppression of urine and bowel nmovements due to toilet clog.
+* Suppression of urine and bowel movements due to toilet clog.